llm-bible/llm-bible.github.io/_publications/ahuja2023benchmarking.markdown

 bibkey: ahuja2023benchmarking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.07463"}
-tags: ['Multimodal Models', 'Model Architecture', 'GPT']
+tags: ['GPT', 'Multimodal Models', 'Model Architecture']
 ---
 There has been a surge in LLM evaluation research to understand LLM capabilities and limitations.
 However, much of this research has been confined